 Remember that this journey is just the beginning of a new chapter in your life, and with time, you’ll build a strong foundation of connections and create a sense of belonging in your new community.
 I enjoyed the New Girl challenge this week from page 93.
 When I look back at the times I experienced welcoming new people or being a new person myself, I see opportunity.
 There are so many layers of revelation in the experience.

-We also examined Mark 10:35-41, whentwo brothers James and John ask to sit at the right and left of Jesus.
-In my opinion, I think they could be seen as self-serving, using the kingship hierarchy, seeking reward and privilege.
+As we discussed Mark 10:35-41 in our online Bible study, two brothers James and John ask to sit at the right and left of Jesus.
+I think they could be seen as self-serving, using the kingship hierarchy, seeking reward and privilege.
 But on the other side of my opinion, I think they could have been craving wisdom and being close enough to hear His words.

 Jesus says, “…a messenger is not greater than the one who sent him” (John 13:16).
 Often people will try to get close to the messenger without getting close to God.
 We worship God, and we can serve His messengers without worshipping them.
-My pastors are messengers in my life, carrying God’s word each week in sermon and worship.
-I serve them with tithes, prayers, and speaking positively about them and their work.
+My pastors are messengers in my life, carrying God’s word each week in sermons and worship.
+I serve them with tithes, and prayers, and speak positively about them and their work.
 However, I do not worship them.

 As a friend said this week, “All who pray for me, share my faith, preach the Good News, encourage me to grow in my faith by being in the word are messengers in my life.
-In fact the Bible Cafe is a great example of messengers of Christ because we grow in the word through these Bible studies.”
-Okay, those are beatifukl words!!
+The Bible Cafe is a great example of messengers of Christ because we grow in the word through these Bible studies.”
+Okay, those are beautiful words!!